ElisaCovato/Spam-Classifier/README.md

 - [(Linear) SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)

 ### Dataset
-The above classifier are trained on the [SpamAssassin public mail corpus](http://spamassassin.apache.org/old/publiccorpus/) which consists of a seleciton of mail messages, labelled as spam or ham.
+The above classifier are trained on the [SpamAssassin public mail corpus](http://spamassassin.apache.org/old/publiccorpus/) which consists of a selection of mail messages, labelled as spam or ham.

 ### Evaluation
 Each classifier is evaluated using the following performance measures: